 - Informs your visitors of cookies (who owns them; their purpose; lifespan)

 - Provides your visitors with the option to decline cookies (and tracking)

 - Holds back cookies before consent is obtained

-With a valid consent in hand, you can use Google Analytics as much as you like and thereby benefit from the vast amount of data it offers for retargeting and visitor profiling.
+With valid consent in hand, you can use Google Analytics as much as you like and benefit from the vast amount of data for retargeting and visitor profiling.

-Get in touch with Cookie Information if you desire a solution which allow you to legally use Google Analytics.
+Get in touch with Cookie Information if you desire a solution that allows you to use Google Analytics legally.

-Cookie Information’s cookie consent solution is used by more than 1000 companies; collects more than 8 billion consents a year; and is up to date with the ePrivacy Directive and GDPR.
+More than 1000 companies use Cookie Information’s cookie consent solution.
+It collects more than 8 billion consents a year and is up to date with the ePrivacy Directive and GDPR.